ThePepeYT/databasehelper/README.md

 db.createTable("player", string);

-//Create table "Player" with columns
+//Create table "player" with columns
 //UUID with String
 //LEVEL with INT
 //MONEY with DOUBLE